"I feel safe that I have a point of contact at Carers' Hub"

 We run a monthly young adult carers group

 We are always on hand to provide 1-2-1 support.
-But this isn’t based on what we think you need - it’s based around you.
-We’ll listen carefully to help you to set objectives for the sessions – whether they’re based around education; financial support; or relationships - and we’ll help you meet them.
+We’ll listen carefully to help you set objectives, whether they’re based around education; financial support; or relationships - and we’ll help you meet them.